srcdev/nuxt3-pinia-i18n-storybook/README.md

 ### Known Storybook issue (to be resolved)

 - Nuxt3 can import the stores directory so we don't have to import within each instance it's to be used. (`imports: { dirs: ["stores"]}`).
 Storybook as currently setup does not support this and each store has to be imported manually.
 This may not be a Storybook issue just I haven't figured out how to do this yet.

+## Other references

+- Handly matrix of common [viewports on YesViz device insights](https://yesviz.com/viewport)